Fantmaretta/BDT-project/README.md

         - 3 to get accuracy for min and max temperature

 #### Examples
-Example: python3 results.py -rain_acc 0 -temp_min 20 -temp_max 25 -rain_prob 3 -rain_int 2 -wind_speed 0
+1) python3 results.py -rain_acc 0 -temp_min 20 -temp_max 25 -rain_prob 3 -rain_int 2 -wind_speed 0
-Example: python3 results.py -rain_acc 1 -localita "trento" -type 3
+2) python3 results.py -rain_acc 1 -localita "trento" -type 3

 ### Web app
 Through the following link you can browse through the application that shows you the previous results